 Here are 10 ways you can show vets that you appreciate the sacrifices they made:

-- Volunteer at a Veterans Administration Hospital.
-There are plenty of ways to help around the hospital and provide companionship.
-Do you have a driver’s license?
+- Do you have a driver’s license?
 Help bring disabled vets to their doctor appointments.
 Contact the hospital service coordinator [PDF] at your local VA Hospital.

 - If you make charitable donations, consider helping wounded veterans.
 Or, sponsor an “honor flight” to send veterans of World War II, Korea, and Vietnam to Washington D.C. to see their national monuments.
 Donate here.

 - Perhaps you or your church group or scout group would like to actively help a vet in your own community?
 Contact a local veterans assistance program, such as the one offered by DAV.
-From helping do yard work, housework, grocery shopping, or running errands, there’s sure to be a need.
+From helping do yard work or running errands.
+There’s sure to be a need.

 - Display the flag proudly to salute our veterans!
 See how to properly display the American Flag.